James W. VanStone Graduate Scholarship (PhD Level)

 Dr. VanStone came to the annual meetings of the Alaska Anthropological Association throughout his career, generously serving on most of the committees of our association.
 He bequeathed a generous sum in his will to the Alaska Anthropological Association which funds a PhD student scholarship in his name.
 James VanStone’s collection of books can be found at the Smithsonian Institution’s Arctic Studies Center in Anchorage.
 A festschrift in his honor was published in Arctic Anthropology 35(2) in 1998.

-The Association invites applications for the annual James W. VanStone Graduate Scholarship (PhD Level), which awards $1500.
+The Association invites application for the James W. VanStone Advanced Graduate award (Ph.D. level) for $1500.

-Applications must be received by February 1st for awards to be announced at the Annual Meeting in March.
 Download and complete the application.
 You may attach additional pages to the form if needed to include all required information.
-A CV/Resume is required with the application package.
 Incomplete applications will not be considered.
-Please submit your completed form in Adobe pdf format to alaskaanthroaward.scholarship [at] gmail [dot] com.
+Applications must be received by January 15th 2023 for awards to be announced at the Annual Meeting in March.
+Please submit your completed form and resume/CV in adobe pdf format to: alaskaanthroaward.scholarship [at] gmail [dot] com.
+Award announcements will be sent to applicants by February 15th 2023.